felixguilherme/slash-to-search/README.md

 To install the extension, follow these steps:

 1. Clone or download the repository (remember to extract the ZIP file if you downloaded it)
+2. Build the extension using `pnpm run build`.
-1. Open your browser and go to the menu, then select 'Extensions' > 'Manage Extensions'.
+3. Open your browser and go to the menu, then select 'Extensions' > 'Manage Extensions'.
-1. Enable 'Developer mode' by toggling the switch in the top right corner.
+4. Enable 'Developer mode' by toggling the switch in the top right corner.
-1. Click on 'Load unpacked' and select the directory that contains the extension files.
+5. Click on 'Load unpacked' and select the `dist` directory.

 ### Firefox, Safari and other browsers